Melee Tier List for FFXIV (Patch 7.0)

 Tier lists in Final Fantasy XIV are fairly nuanced, so if you'd like a more detailed explanation on the jobs within this role, feel free to read on beyond the initial tier list we've provided.

 In this game with the current landscape, there is not a clear winner or loser in the way of meta picks.
 Most groups tend to run a team of two Melee DPS, one Ranged DPS, and one Caster DPS.
-As things currently shake out, all five of the Melee are relatively well-balanced.
+As things currently shake out, all six of the Melee are relatively well-balanced.
 It generally comes down to a full party composition, rather than a single individual "best choice" pick.
-Dragoon brings the only critical hit buff, Monk brings the only raid healing buff, Ninja boasts the highest overal raid-dps standings, Reaper brings the only raid heal, and Samurai brings the highest raw personal dps output.
-It all comes down to what your particular raid composition supports and what they need the most.
+Dragoon brings the only critical hit buff, Monk brings the only raid healing buff, Ninja brings high personal burst damage and a raid buff, Reaper brings the only raid heal, and Samurai brings the highest raw personal DPS output, punching on par with Viper.
+It all comes down to what your particular raid composition, supports and what they need the most.

 That all said, in any situation, you will bring more to your raid group by playing the Job you are most comfortable playing, rather than taking the "meta" pick, especially while progressing in a new encounter.
 Comfort with your rotation allows you to focus more on learning new mechanics, and you can always swap to a "meta" pick on reclears to speed things up, assuming you can pull the same percentile on the other Job spec.